marcdmd/BVTC-Project/README.md

 ## Situation B: You already have code on your laptop
 **Do this if you already built models, views, or templates locally.**

-**Important:** You cannot just "merge" two different Django projects.
-You must copy your specific files into this official project structure.
+**Important:** You must copy your specific files into this official project structure.

 1.  **Clone the Official Repo (in a new folder):**
     Go to a different folder on your computer (e.g., `Documents/GroupProject`) and clone this repo: